Would you prefer to view this website based on your location?

 Key takeaways and recommendations

-As the electric mobility market grows and is more widely adopted by the general public, the stage in which we operate changes.
+As the electric mobility market grows and is more widely adopted by the general public the stage in which we operate changes.
 Combating climate change is still an important topic for (potential) EV drivers.
 However, the high-cost perception of EVs, range anxiety, time to charge, and the limited charging infrastructure remain key barriers to EV adoption.
 Next to this, fast charging has a lot of potential, but is not yet widely used or available in preferred locations.

 The four main takeaways